Liberia–United States relations

-Liberia – United States relations are bilateral relations between Liberia and the United States.
+Liberia–United States relations are bilateral relations between Liberia and the United States.
+The two countries shared a close relationship until the 1970s.

 History

 U.S. relations with Liberia date back to 1819, when the US Congress appropriated $100,000 for the establishment of Liberia.
-However, although Liberia declared its independence in 1847, United States senators from southern states prevented its recognition as a sovereign nation until 1862, during the American Civil War, after the entire Southern delegation in Congress had departed.
+Although Liberia declared its independence in 1847, United States senators from southern states prevented its recognition as a sovereign nation until 1862, during the American Civil War, after the entire Southern delegation in Congress had departed.
 The two nations shared very close diplomatic, economic, and military ties until the 1990s.

 U.S. assists Americo-Liberians

-The United States had a long history of intervening in Liberia's internal affairs; sending naval vessels to help the ruling Americo-Liberian minority suppress insurrections by indigenous tribes in 1821, 1843, 1876, 1910 and 1915.
-By 1909, Liberia faced serious external threats to its sovereignty from the European colonial powers over unpaid foreign loans and annexation of its borderlands.

 President William Howard Taft devoted a considerable portion of his First Annual Message to Congress (December 7, 1909) to the Liberian question, noting the close historical ties between the two countries that gave an opening for a wider intervention: